tbali0524/playground-jcb5vasr/markdowns/compilers.md

 cat > sol.cs << EOF
 // ...
 EOF
-# this worked only before CG moved to .NET Core...
+# this used to work worked only before CG moved to .NET Core...
 mcs -nologo -out:sol ./sol.cs
 mono sol
 ```